-In 2017, 14 percent of public and charter schools in the Chesapeake Bay watershed—a total of 613 schools—were certified sustainable.
+In 2017, 14 percent of public and charter schools in the Chesapeake Bay watershed—610 schools in all—were certified sustainable.
+This marks a 22 percent increase from the number of sustainable schools in the watershed in 2015.

 Certified sustainable schools include public and charter schools within the Chesapeake Bay watershed that have been recognized as sustainable by the following programs: U.S. Green Ribbon Schools, National Wildlife Federation Eco-Schools USA (Bronze, Silver and Green Flag status), Maryland Green Schools, Pennsylvania Pathways to Green Schools and Virginia Naturally Schools.

 While no part of the watershed was excluded from this count, not every jurisdiction has a state-specific sustainable school program.
 The Chesapeake Bay Program will continue to monitor sustainable school programs in the region, and may expand future reporting to include new programs that meet the sustainable school criteria defined by the U.S. Department of Education.
 Future reporting may also include sustainable private schools, which are not measured here.